mainframe98/Prisma/Readme.md

 FastCGI sockets may be defined as either an ip address (local or external) or as a Unix socket file.

+Prisma can launch FastCGI applications at startup, if an application is specified under the "LaunchConfiguration" key.
+This makes manually starting the application unnecessary.
+Prisma will attempt to close the application when Prisma is stopped itself.
+Note that this is sometimes finicky, as programs might not be entirely ready before control is returned to Prisma.

 ### Default document handler
 This handler will be used when no CGI/FastCGI handlers are defined for the given request.
 It will output the document as-is.